 The Youth Planner Program involves youth in planning at the neighborhood and city-wide level.
 It enables young people to develop a passion for improving their city and have a voice in their local government and prepares them for the workforce.

 Each spring, applications are dispersed around Hampton in order to fill the slot for a new junior youth planner.
-Criteria for the youth planner positions include:
+Criteria for the youth planner positions include being:

 *All applicants will be considered regardless of race, color, gender, national origin, or disability.

-For more information on the Youth Planner Program, please email.
+For more information on the Youth Planner Program, please email us.